jss367/jss367.github.io/_posts/2017-02-01-Linux-Tips.md

 Don't forget `ls` can also be a great tool for this.
 Something as simple as `ls | grep rsa` to find rsa keys.
 Note that you don't need asterisks for this.

+Also, this question has a [great visualization of what the colors mean in ls](https://askubuntu.com/questions/17299/what-do-the-different-colors-mean-in-ls)

 ### Finding Text within Files ###

 If you want to search for text within files, you can use `grep`: